-Item 2-State Compensatory Education Units (Fund 1991010004)
+Item 2-State Compensatory Education Units

-This is based on the number of students who are economically and academically disadvantaged.
-The district determines economically disadvantaged students using the free/reduced lunch applications and the economic survey form for non-Community Eligibility Provision and Community Eligibility Provision schools, respectively.
+☐ This is based on the number of students who are economically disadvantaged.
+The district determines economically disadvantaged students using the Socioeconomic Information Form for non- Community Eligibility Provision and Community Eligibility Provision schools, respectively.